 }

 Looks simple enough, right?
 We’re looping through ten records and pushing the descriptions onto an array.
 What could go wrong?
 But some of you are already smirking because you know what’s going to happen.
-For some reason, this code produces an array with ten identical values, the description from the last incident in the result set.
-But why?
-For this we have to understand the difference between pass-by-value and pass-by-reference.
+For some reason, this code produces an array with ten identical values, all ten the description from the last incident in the result set.
+If we debug inside the loop and inspect the descriptions, we can verify the values are fine when each one is pushed onto the array.
+Something’s changing them after the fact, but what, and why?
+For this we have to understand the difference between primitive values and objects in JavaScript.1

 gr.description instanceof Packages.java.lang.String; // true